EthanC2/leet/README.md

-# leetspeak - a leetspeak converter
+# leet - a leetspeak converter
 Leetspeak is a language in hacker culture that uses a modified Latin alphabet.
 To translate into leetspeak, you replace certain letters (usually vowels) with numbers or symbols.
 For example, "haxor" (slang for "hacker") becomes "h4x0r" or "h4x02".
 Since